zamazan4ik/awesome-pgo/README.md

 ## TODO

-* Add information about caveats of each method: PGO, AutoFDO, Bolt, Propeller, more advanced techniques
+* Add more information about caveats of each method: PGO, AutoFDO, Bolt, Propeller, more advanced techniques
 * Add more info about LTO and PGO state for packages in different Linux distros
 * Add links to the existing projects how PGO is integrated into them